 My son is 4.5 now, and he goes to pre-school.
 After school and during vacations, weekends, and even during the regular week we are always looking for cool adventures and projects to embark on.
 We’ve gone to museums, ate donuts, baked muffins, gone shopping, played baseball, walked on stilts, gone to movies, been superheroes, and lots of other things.
 Some of them are educational, some of them are fun, and the best ones are both.
 And I’m always on the lookout for new and interesting ideas.

 So when I heard that Mike Adamick, dad blogger par excellence, had written a book about cool projects to work on with your kids, I jumped at the chance to review it.
-(DISCLAIMER: I received a free copy of this book to review it.
-My review is not based on the free-ness of the book.)

 In case you don’t know Adamick, he writes for the San Francisco Chronicle parenting blog, Jezebel.com, and a host of other places.
 His blog, Cry It Out, was touted by Disney’s Babble.com in 2011 as “The best daddy blog in cyberspace.”

 Dad’s Book of Awesome Projects is really great– it features over 30 do-it-yourself, build it with your kids projects of all stripes, sizes, and levels of difficulties.
 From making goo slime in your kitchen to popsicle stick bridges in the kids room to a rope swing or a fruit crate scooter for outdoors – this book really does have a variety of projects to try.

 The projects are divided into how long it will take to do something.
 Dad’s Book of Awesome Projects has three basic categories — afternoon crafts, weekend Projects, and school break projects.